tlchampion/module6_challenge/README.md

 ```

-Alternatively, an existing environment can be used in which case both Jupyter Lab and python-dotenv must be installed along with watermark.
-If now already done, both may be installed using pip
+Alternatively, an existing environment can be used in which case Jupyter Lab, pandas, hvplot and geoviews must be installed.
+If not already done, they may be installed using pip

 ```
 pip install jupyterlab
+pip install pandas
-pip install python-dotenv
+pip install hvplot
-pip install watermark
+pip install geoviews

 ```